urob/zmk-unicode/README.md

 Please let me know if certain input systems require setting this larger than zero.

+This module includes a collection of convenience macros to simplify the inclusion of common code points.
+All currently available headers can be seen [here](include/unicode).
+For instance, after including the `unicode/german.h` header, above example can be simplified to `&uc DE_AE`.

 ### 3. Selecting an input system on the keyboard

 There are six configurable input systems (see below for descriptions and further customization